Frequently Asked Questions

 Membership

-A condition of the project going ahead is showing that the community wants and will use the facilities at Hakoah.
+A condition of the project going ahead was showing that the community wants and will use the facilities at Hakoah.
 So by purchasing a membership now, you are helping to unlock the money already pledged by our major donors.

 We have individual, family and concession memberships available now.
-We have packaged these into two categories: pre-opening and foundation memberships.
+We have packaged these into two categories: Pre-opening and Foundation memberships.

 Both categories of memberships are vital to unlocking the funding of our major donors.